-To begin, head on over to Google Groups, and sign in with
+To begin, head on over to Google Groups, and sign

-your G Suite login (you will need to be a company admin or have delegated permissions to create a group).
+your G Suite login (you will need to be a company admin or have delegated permissions to

-Click to create a new group, give your group a name and an email address and select the group type as
+Click to create a new group, give your group a name and an email address and select the